 Can't Extend Boot Partition - Extend Volume Is Missing

 In fact, the solution to "Extend Volume is missing" is just the same as "Extend Volume greyed out", you just ask MiniTool Partition Wizard for help.
-Please note that only the paid version of MiniTool Partition Wizard can be used to manage dynamic disk (edition comparison).
-Here the Professional Edition and Server Edition are recommended, since they are both useful to manage dynamic disks.
-Their difference is that the former one is only compatible with Window PC OS, but the latter one covers both Windows PC OS and Windows Server OS.
+Please note that only the paid version of MiniTool Partition Wizard can be used to manage dynamic disk.
+Here the Pro Edition is recommended.
+To manage disk Windows Server OS, choose the Server Edition instead (see edition comparison).

 Solution 1: Use Partition Wizard to Extend Boot Partition on Dynamic Disk

-Since the dynamic disk you get is converted from basic disk, all volumes are Simple Volumes with only one segment.
+If you have already converted the boot disk to dynamic disk, all volumes are Simple Volumes with only one segment.
 Thus, there is no doubt that MiniTool Partition Wizard can solve this issue.

 Step 1: Use "Move/Resize Volume" feature to make the unallocated space on the neighboring right side of C drive.

-For more detailed explanation, you can refer to the former part - how to solve "Extend Volume greyed out on dynamic disk".
+For more detailed explanation, you can refer to the former part.

 Solution 2: Use Partition Wizard to Convert the Dynamic Disk to Basic and then Extend Boot Volume